Stressed at work? 8 simple ways to manage work stress

 All of those stress could be why more than 40% of adults are plagued by sleepless nights and insomnia as they stress about their workload.

-#1: Don’t Be Reactive
+#1: Don’t be reactive

-People have a tendency to react, and overreact, when they feel like a situation is out of their control.
-That can activate stress hormones, wear down confidence, and chip away at your concentration.
-When you’re feeling stressed over work-related issues, don’t immediately react.
+When you are feeling stressed over work-related issues, don’t immediately react.
 Take the time to sort out what you can do about that particular situation.
 Identify the aspects of the job issue that you can control and directly influence.

-Scrambling to get to the next thing will only stress you out.
-Instead, prioritize what needs to be done so you don’t get so stressed at work.
 Create a list, and tackle it in order.
 Don’t feel like everything needs to be done in a single sitting.
 Let it ride to the next day if you don’t get to it.

 For complex projects, stress can stack quickly - especially if there are a lot of components or people involved in the project.
 The more moving parts, the easier it is for something to sleep through the cracks.